podinate/podinate/lib/api_client/docs/ProjectProjectIdPodGet200ResponseItemsInner.md

 ### NewProjectProjectIdPodGet200ResponseItemsInner

-`func NewProjectProjectIdPodGet200ResponseItemsInner(id string, name string, image string, tag string, ) *ProjectProjectIdPodGet200ResponseItemsInner`
+`func NewProjectProjectIdPodGet200ResponseItemsInner(id string, name string, image string, ) *ProjectProjectIdPodGet200ResponseItemsInner`

 NewProjectProjectIdPodGet200ResponseItemsInner instantiates a new ProjectProjectIdPodGet200ResponseItemsInner object
 This constructor will assign default values to properties that have it defined,